THE ANGELS FLIGHT TRIBUTE SITE

 Part of the Railway's history is directly related to the Bicentennial of the founding of the City of Los Angeles.
 In the early 1980s, leaders of the Los Angeles 200 Committee (the group planning the City's Bicentennial Celebration) learned details of the moribund state of the Angels Flight restoration.
 The role of the Los Angeles 200 Committee in the restoration of the Angels Flight Railway can be found in the twitter.com/angelsflight postings and elsewhere.

-In 1991, through the efforts of the Los Angeles Conservancy and others, including the volunteer Angels Flight Coordinating Committee chaired by lawyer Dennis R. Luna (now Chairman of the Board of the Angels Flight Railway Foundation), the City finally began to fulfill its Angels Flight restoration promise made in the late 1960s.
+In 1991, through the efforts of the Los Angeles Conservancy and others, including the volunteer Angels Flight Coordinating Committee chaired by lawyer Dennis R. Luna (later Chairman of the Board of the Angels Flight Railway Foundation), the City finally began to fulfill its Angels Flight restoration promise made in the late 1960s.

 Design work for the Angels Flight restoration and reconstruction -- under City auspices -- was underway in 1993 and 1994.
 Most of the physical restoration and reconstruction activity took place in 1995 and was completed in 1996.
 It also became clear during this period that California Plaza's developer was not going to operate Angels Flight as originally planned.
 Angels Flight always had operated privately, and that was the CRA/LAs plan -- to return the Railway to the private sector.
 Because the Bunker Hill developer elected to terminate its development rights, that meant there was no private entity to take back and run Angels Flight.